Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 An RFM analysis enables marketers to create targeted strategies that drive both retention and growth.
 RFM factors illustrate these key insights:

-For businesses focused on activity metrics such as product engagement, site visits or browsing behavior rather than frequent purchases of various sizes, the Monetary value component can be replaced with an Engagement factor, leading to an RFE model.
-Engagement might be calculated using metrics like bounce rate, visit duration, pages viewed, or product actions performed.
+For businesses focused on activity metrics like engagement, site visits, or browsing behavior (instead of frequent purchases), the Monetary value component is replaced with an Engagement factor, creating an RFE model.
+Engagement can be measured by metrics such as bounce rate, visit duration, pages viewed, or product actions.

 RFM analysis is a powerful tool for gaining insights into your customer base.
 It helps answer critical questions such as:

-To conduct an RFM analysis, customers are scored based on each RFM attribute—Recency, Frequency, and Monetary value—separately.
-These scores are then combined to provide an overall RFM score, which helps in segmenting customers and making informed marketing decisions.
+To conduct this analysis, customers are scored based on each attribute—Recency, Frequency, and Monetary value—separately.
+These scores are then combined to provide an overall RFM score.
+Hence, it helps in segmenting customers and making informed marketing decisions.

-In this step, the individual Recency, Frequency, and Monetary scores are averaged to produce an overall RFM score.
-This combined score offers a comprehensive view of customer behavior, helping businesses identify their most valuable customers and spot those who might require more attention.
-The RFM score serves as a key tool in guiding marketing strategies and customer engagement efforts.
+In this step, create an average of the Recency, Frequency, and Monetary scores to generate an overall RFM score.
+This score provides a comprehensive view of customer behavior, helping businesses identify valuable customers and those needing more attention, guiding marketing strategies and customer engagement efforts.

 Depending on your business model, you may want to adjust the weight of each RFM component to better align with your business goals.
 For example: